Mac OS recovery mode is a built-in recovery system in Mac. You can use the utilities in Recovery mode to solve software issues and reinstall OS etc.

 - Disk Utility – This is a utility to repair any issues with your drives.
 It scans, identifies and repairs issues with drives.
 It is a better alternative to reinstalling OS.

 If you used any of the restores or reinstall utility and do not have a backup, all your data on the drive will be lost.
-In such cases, you will need professional data recovery tools to recover lost/deleted data.
+In such cases, you will need professional data recovery tools to recover lost/deleted data from Mac, and in extreme cases like Mac Journal corruption.

 About Remo Recover